mnikoli/GARLIC/README.md

 1. download GARLIC.vXXX.zip from (bifacility.uni-koeln.de/viewer.php/GARLIC.v1.0.zip)
 2. unzip the file
 3. open /path_to_garlic/GARLIC/scripts/MySQL_connect.py
 in line 6: change user and pass to match the ones you setup during MySQL server installation.
-In case you provided only a password, your user name is
+In case you provided only a password, your user name is ```root```
-'''
-root
-'''
 .
 4. Connect to MySQL and create new database using a command: mysql -u root -p and providing you mysql password.
 After execution, you will have to type your password by hand.
 5. Once you have logged in to MySQL create new database called test_significance1 using command: ‘create database test_significance1;’ and then type ‘exit;’.